 Statutory acquisition–related dollar thresholds-adjustment for inflation

-FAR 1.109 requires the FAR Council to adjust statutory acquisition-related dollar thresholds for inflation every five years, ensuring current thresholds apply to all contracts and subcontracts except for specific exclusions.
+FAR 1.109 requires that most statutory acquisition-related dollar thresholds in the FAR are adjusted for inflation every five years, and these updated thresholds apply to all contracts and subcontracts regardless of award date.

 Overview